rm-mahesh/cardswithoutjs/README.md

 # cardswithoutjs
-Beautiful cards and skeleton websites are created with only HTML and CSS.
-I am a complete beginner and geeting started now.
-I will surely go through all your crazy or stupid suggestions.
+Hello geeks,I am a complete beginner and getting started now.I try to create beautiful cards and skeleton websites with only HTML and CSS.
+I will surely go through all your crazy/stupid suggestions😕.